 Graduate Student Awards - Each award carries a modest cash prize:

 Alumni frequently visit campus to speak to students.
-Recent visitors include Michael Bosco, Alan Medina, Victoria Pike Douzamy, and Mike Romagnoli who spoke with LAN students about teaching, international business, translation services and interpreters in health care.
+Recent visitors include Michael Bosco, Alan Medina, Victoria Pike Douzamy, Mike Romagnoli, and Judge Melissa Barnhart, who spoke with LAN students about teaching, international business, translation services, interpreters in health care and more.